areich128/KalmanFilter/README.md

 5. $\mathbf{F} = e^{\mathbf{A} \Delta t}$

 Taking the exponential of a matrix can be done with a Taylor Polynomial.
-I don't really understand this part because its been a long time since I've done those, but the tutorial says that:
+If we replace $\mathscr{x}$ with the matrix $\mathbf{X}$ in the series expansion, we get:

 6. $e^{\mathbf{X}} = \sum_{k=0}^{\infty} \frac{1}{k!} \mathbf{X}^k$

+which is kind of neat.
 In most cases, $\mathbf{X}^k$ will quickly converge to 0, so we only have to worry about the first few terms, which is nice.
 In addition, it is important to note that $\mathbf{X}^0 = \mathbf{I}$.

-For zero-order hold sampling, we have a consistent $\Delta t$.
+For zero-order hold sampling (which is what we have in a real life rocket scenario-- sensors sample at 10 Hz on our avionics board I believe), we have a consistent $\Delta t$.
 In other words, in this case

 7. $x_{n+1, n} = x(t + \Delta t)$